-Flavorful, and an easy side dish to prepare, roasted potatoes and onion are perfect to complement any entree.
+Flavorful, and easy to prepare, roasted potatoes and onion is the perfect side dish to complement any entree.
+Best of all, this hearty side is easily customized so it never gets boring.

 Why these are great